-This lovely sandy beach faces in an easterly direction and is sheltered by cliffs.
+This lovely sandy beach faces in an easterly direction and is sheltered by cliffs and prevailing south westerly winds.
 At low tide a large sandy beach is exposed and is extremely popular with holiday makers as there are lots of nearby caravan and camp sites.

 Water Sports at Traeth Bychan

 If your into water sports then Traeth Bychan could be just the beach for you.
 This beautiful little bay is very popular with water sports like paddleboarding, jet-skiing and sailing.

 Unless there is an off shore wind, then this beach is generally regarded as a safe one.

 There is a launching slipway ideal for launching watercraft, which can get a little busy during the summer months.

 Red Wharf Bay Sailing Club and Water Sports